The Bouldering Garden (573) 474-4997

 $49 Beginner Rock Climbing Techniques

-$64 "Parents that Rock" beginner climbing class for 2, parent and child under 12yrs of age
+$64 "Parents that Rock" beginner climbing class for 2, parent and child.

 Discounted children's class price covers kids attending climbing class with two parents.

-Join us outside for a intro class or a leading adventure.
+Learn the ropes outside during a beginner climbing class or a fun guided climbing adventure for the experienced climber.
 It is your choice!
 Beginner rock climbing classes held outside, on real rock, are available weekly.

 $49 instructor reservation fee per person

-Sign up now for a weekend trip and camp-out!
+Sign up now for a 1/2 day class, full day activity or weekend float and camp-out!

 WFA and WFR in Columbia, Missouri $49 reservation fee, please call (573) 474-4997